After so many sessions I was doing good.

 I thought, I am over all this birth stuff NOW!

+The birth was mostly good for the mom.
 But there was a part that was really hard for ME.
 Mom was fine about it, but I was NOT.
 I was very agitated about it the 2 weeks before I could see Pam.

 I did all I could think of releasing my tension about it.
 I talked to a fellow doula about it.
 I wrote out the experience.
 I prayed.
 I did the Emotion Code.
 But I just couldn’t let it all go.